 I bought a new domain a few days back - yashagarwal.in.
-I was trying to buy this domain for last two years, but it was already taken.
-My previous domain, yashagarwal.me that I got for free via GitHub education pack was good enough for me, but the thought that I own a domain which is a top-level domain of some other country was in itself something which I was not comfortable with.
+I was trying to buy this domain for the last two years, but it was already taken.
+My previous domain, yashagarwal.me that I got for free via GitHub education pack, was good enough for me, but the thought that I own a domain which is a top-level domain of some other country was in itself something which was not comfortable to me.
 So when I got the chance to buy this domain, I didn’t delay.
 Hope this domain will remain my personal home on the web for years to come.